kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 5. Weatherproofing

 Weatherproofing will be designed in the Sign Power subsystem.
-This will include casing for all of the transistors, Arduino, communication module, and battery.
+Note: This will include the housing for all of the transistors, Arduino, communication module, and battery.